Household Benefits Package

 Rate of payment

-When you qualify for the Household Benefits Package you qualify for a free Television Licence from its next renewal date.
-You apply for this as part of your Household Benefits Package application.
+When you qualify for the Household Benefits Package, you may also qualify for a Free Television Licence from its next renewal date.
+You may apply for the Free Television Licence as part of your Household Benefits Package application.

 Apply